Lead futures weaken on profit-booking

 Magazine Archives

-New Delhi, May 20 (PTI) Lead prices shed 1.25 per cent in futures trade Monday as speculators booked profits at prevailing levels amid subdued demand at the domestic spot market.
-On the Multi Commodity Exchange, lead for delivery in May contracts shed Rs 1.60, or 1.25 per cent, to Rs 126.40 per kg, in a business turnover of 6,908 lots.
-Market analysts said profit-booking by participants and muted demand from battery-makers in the spot market mainly exerted pressure on lead futures here.
-PTI ADI SHWSHW
+(Eds: Correcting a word in second para) New Delhi, May 17 (PTI) Lead prices were down by 0.74 per cent to Rs 127.40 per kg in futures trade Friday on profit-booking by participants amid subdued demand at domestic spot markets.
+On the Multi Commodity Exchange, lead for delivery in May was trading lower by 95 paise, or 0.74 per cent, at Rs 127.40 per kg in a business turnover of 7,022 lots.
+Analysts attributed the fall in lead prices to profit-booking by players at current levels and muted demand at domestic spot markets.
+PTI ADI RVKRVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today